Dulse: a Regular Relish in Dickensian Times

-Seaweed has been eaten for thousands of years in Scotland.
-In Victorian times seaweed harvesting (dulse in particular) and selling was a livelihood -something we hope we are bringing back!- and there was already the appearance of the link between seaweed and health.
-As recorded by John Robertson’s article The Purple Shore in Charles Dicken’s popular periodical Household Words:
+Seaweed has been eaten for thousands of years in Scotland, with Dulse particularly popular.
+In Victorian times harvesting and selling seaweed was a livelihood (something we hope we're bringing back!) and there was already a connection forming between seaweed and health.

-According to Robertson along the English coast in the South-West fisherman would eat Dulse pinched between red-hot irons “when it is said to taste like roasted oysters.”
-Where as, in Robertson’s home town of Aberdeen, Dulse was served as “a regular relish on the tables of all ranks”.
+According to Robertson, along the English coast in the south-west fisherman would eat dulse pinched between red-hot irons, “when it is said to taste like roasted oysters.”
+Whereas in Robertson’s home town of Aberdeen, dulse was served as “a regular relish on the tables of all ranks.”
+Sounds delicious!

 If you don't have any irons handy, you can update things by checking out our Dulse recipes for ideas.